How to Improve Cash Flow

 Prevent Unexpected Cash Flow Problems by Forecasting Cash Flow

 The most successful business owners are proactive, not reactive.
-To prevent yourself from needing to figure out how to increase cash flow in the future, you should build a cash flow forecast each period.
+To prevent yourself from needing to figure out how to increase cash flow in the future, you should get in the habit of building a cash flow forecast.

-Cash flow forecasting is essentially predicting what your cash flow will look like in a given period based on factors such as market trends, economic trends, projected sales, and potential future purchases, projects, or investments.
+Cash flow forecasting, or cash flow budgeting, is essentially predicting what your cash flow will look like in a given period based on factors such as market trends, economic trends, projected sales, and potential future purchases, projects, or investments.
 A cash flow model can then be created to get insights into whether or not you can afford a future expense such as a one-time purchase, new project, or other investment.

 Cash flow modeling is relatively simple, just follow these steps: